tae898/taewoon.kim/projects/human-memory.md

 process in humans.
 Additionally, the structured format of knowledge graphs facilitates more accurate and context-aware information retrieval, enhancing the system's ability to understand and interpret complex queries or tasks in a manner similar to human cognitive processes.
-In Humemai, I use these public knowledge graphs as semantic memory, as it has to do with factual knowledge, rather than personal.
+In HumemAI, I use these public knowledge graphs as semantic memory, as it has to do with factual knowledge, rather than personal.

 Episodic memory, on the other hand, is built by the agent itself through its